Shout About Movies

 Shout About Movies is a movie trivia DVD game played entirely on a television.
-The game is designed to be played with four or more players, a DVD player and a television is the only device necessary to play the game.
+The game is designed to be played with four or more players.
+A television remote is the only device necessary to play the game.
 Players split up into two teams, shout out answers to movie trivia questions, and use the remote to keep score.
 Whichever player shouts the answer correctly, their team gets the point.
 The game has eight rounds.
 Similar to You Don't Know Jack and Trivial Pursuit, the DVD keeps track of the score.
 Each DVD contains three games.

 Gameplay

 The game consists of 8 rounds.